 RenoAssistance has already verified hundreds of contractors for you.
 We make sure to put you in touch with professionals who bear the 360° Verified Contractor seal, and we’ll send you a report with everything you need to know about them before your initial meeting.

-A Renovation Advisor will be with you every step of the way, helping with everything from comparing the renovation proposals you receive, analyzing the credentials of the prospects, and seeing you through to the completion of the project so you can make an informed decision.
+Our Renovation Advisors will be with you every step of the way, helping with everything from comparing the renovation proposals you receive, analyzing the credentials of the prospects, and seeing you through to the completion of the project so you can make an informed decision.